 An associated idea is that individual virtue essentially comes from the wider community, it is not developed in isolation.
 As the individual absorbs the values of their community, they too hold those values dear and internalise them as individuals.

 The members of a community, being inextricably interconnected, relate to each other in ways that create mutual obligations towards each other, manifesting in shared interests, facilities and social institutions.
 These shared interests include principles such as the rule of law, as well as community ‘benefits’ like public roads, public parks and general social well-being.

 The philosopher Aristotle addressed this in his treatise Politics, where he explains the common good as a relationship – more, a friendship.
-“This friendship consists in citizens wishing one another well, their being aware of the fact that their fellow citizens wish them well, and their taking part in a shared life that answers to this mutual concern” (Aristotle).
+“This friendship consists in citizens wishing one another well, there being aware of the fact that their fellow citizens wish them well, and they are taking part in a shared life that answers to this mutual concern” (Aristotle).

-In the tradition of Catholic social teaching the common good is understood as respect for the person, for the social well-being of the group, and for peace – as in the “stability and security of a joint order.”
+In the tradition of Catholic social teaching, the common good is understood as respect for the person, for the social well-being of the group, and peace – as in the “stability and security of a joint order.”
 The common good, while always oriented towards the progress of the person, orders things subordinate to persons, not the other way around.
-“This order is founded on truth, built up in justice and animated by love” (Catechism III, 1.2.2.)
+“This order is founded on truth, built up injustice and animated by love” (Catechism III, 1.2.2.)